anthropics/claude-code/README.md

 $ claude context delete "test command"
 ```

-Claude also automatically reads STYLE.md files, and uses them as style guides.
-Ask Claude to look at a few files in your codebase and generate a STYLE.md for you to describe conventions around imports, formatting, types, and more.
+Claude also automatically reads CLAUDE.md files, and uses them as style guides.
+Ask Claude to look at a few files in your codebase and generate a CLAUDE.md for you to describe conventions around imports, formatting, types, test commands, and more.

 ## Safety & Security